-P.Q. protocols demonstrate that the instrument performs according to sensitivity and repeatability using Sulfanilamide as a test compound.
+P.Q. protocols demonstrate that the instrument performs according to sensitivity using Caffeine as a test compound.

 The overall Detector Performance report is presented in Section A3.5.

 Note: The present document should be filled with blue ink, except customer authorization for black ink.